gnu-octave/bootstrap/README.md

 * `bootnhst` calculates *p*-values by bootstrap null-hypothesis significance testing (two-tailed) in simple designs comparing 2 or more (independent) samples in designs with a one-way layout.
 This function resamples under the null hypothesis (assuming exchangeability similar to a permutation test) and can be used to compare functions of the data other than the mean (e.g. robust estimators).
 The function also computes and returns multiple comparison tests that control the family-wise error rate.
 * `randtest2` is a function for performing permutation or randomization tests to compare independent or paired distributions using the Wassertstein metric.
 A feature of this function is that one can define the sampling units for clustered resampling in the case of nested experimental designs.
 * `bootmode` uses bootstrap to evaluate the likely number of real modes in a distribution
-* `bootci` is a function for calculating bootstrap confidence intervals.
-This function is a wrapper of the `bootknife` function but has the same usage as the `bootci` function from Matlab's Statistics and Machine Learning toolbox.
-* `bootstrp` is a function for calculating bootstrap statistics.
-This function is a wrapper of the `bootknife` function but has the same usage as the `bootstrp` function from Matlab's Statistics and Machine Learning toolbox.

 At the Octave/MATLAB command prompt, type `help function-name` for more information about the function and it's input and output arguments.
 In Octave, you can also request demonstrations of function usage through examples by typing 'demo function-name` at the command prompt.